 China is now the fourth largest market in the world for wine.
 But this market continues to grow.
 Sales through e-commerce and brick-and-mortar shops are on average increasing from over 30% over the last five years, which is therefore very promising for the future of the sector!
 Market experts even predict that China is in the process of becoming the world’s largest wine importer.

 The Wine market reached $ 75 million last year

-Most of these wines come from France, Australia and Chile.
-Italy and Spain are also major importers for sparkling wines.
+Most of these wines come from France, Australia, and Chile.
+Italy and Spain are also major importers of sparkling wines.
 French wines are very popular because they are renowned and the image of France gives a luxurious aspect to the drink.
 In addition, the Chinese are crazy about France.
-However, most of these wines remain out of reach of most consumers.
-Although they have entered the middle class, they are still not all able to put so much money for a bottle of wine.
+However, most of these wines remain out of the reach of most consumers.
+Although they have entered the middle class, they are still not able to put so much money into a bottle of wine.
 They will therefore mostly be looking for products of similar quality, but for a lower cost.
-The wines from Argentina, Spain and Portugal origin are stealing the show from the others.
+The wines from Argentina, Spain, and Portugal origin are stealing the show from the others.
 They are more in tune with the expectations of Chinese consumers.

 How to conquer the new wine market in China?

 - Adapt to the tastes of the Chinese

 Before launching new products that the Chinese do not even know about, it is necessary to know what they like.
 In Asia and in the West, the flavors are very different and we do not necessarily have the same tastes.
 The Chinese will prefer fruity and sweet wines.